anbu-squad/discord-spyware/README.md

 I do not take responsibility for wrong use of the discord-spyware.
 It's made for educational purposes only.

 ## Set up
-I'm going to explain how to set up the script first and then how to set up the Discord server.

 ### Script
 You'll need to install some libaries first:
 ```